Bregman-Wasserstein divergence: geometry and applications: Primal and dual displacement interpolations

-Next we turn to interpolations between a pair of probability measures.
-In quadratic optimal transport on $\mathbb{R}^d$, a key role is played by McCann's {\it displacement interpolation} \cite{M97} which is defined as follows.
-Let $\mu_0, \mu_1 \in \mathcal{P}_{2}(\mathbb{R}^d)$ be, say, absolutely continuous, and let $Df$ be the convex gradient satisfying $(Df)_{\#}\mu_0 = \mu_1$.
+When considering the $2$-Wasserstein distance, a key role is played by McCann's {\it displacement interpolation} \cite{M97} which is defined as follows.
+Let $\mu_0, \mu_1 \in \mathcal{P}_{2}(\mathbb{R}^d)$ (probability measures on $\R^d$ with finite second moment) be, say, absolutely continuous, and let $Df$ be the convex gradient satisfying $(Df)_{\#}\mu_0 = \mu_1$.
 Then McCann's displacement interpolation is defined by